Pan-American Youth Championship XXXIV Report and Recap

 (From left) Ian Singh, Aiden Li, Tobias Passmore (Photo courtesy US Chess)

 Aiden Li won the gold medal by a wide margin, winning the section with an 8½/9 score, a full point ahead of Ian Avery Singh.
-Singh, in turn was a point-and-a-half ahead of the field, with Tobias Passmore (Canada) winning the bronze on tiebreaks ahead of a pack of players with 6/9 scores.
+Singh, in turn was a point-and-a-half ahead of the field, with Tobias Passmore (Chile) winning the bronze on tiebreaks ahead of a pack of players with 6/9 scores.
 The trio all earn CM titles for their podium finishes.

 Girls Under-8